harperreed/harper.blog/content/post/2024-03-25-my-office-is-talking-shit.md

 description: "I used sensors and an LLM were used to make my office talk.
 We integrated these with humorous LLM-generated commentary, creating an interactive, personality-infused office space."
 draft: true
 ---
 **tl;dr:** *I use a bunch of sensors, and an LLM to make my office talk to us about what’s going on in the office.
 This is a long post, but should be pretty straight forward.
 Generally, this is a good demonstration of how I have been using LLMs in my real life.*

 In 2019 my buddy Ivan and I started working in this [amazing studio](https://company.lol) here in Chicago.
-It is a lot of fun.
 Mostly we just fuck off and build lots of fun stuff.

 {{< image src="/images/posts/office.webp" caption="Our amazing studio">}}

-Early on one of the main things I spent my time building was adding some sensors and automation to the office.
+Early on, one of the main things I spent my time building was adding some sensors and automation to the office.
 My goal was to have insight into the environment, etc of the office at any time.

-We used home assistant to collect all the sensors into one platform.
+We used [home assistant](https://en.wikipedia.org/wiki/Home_Assistant) to collect all the sensors into one platform.
 I built some really boring automations that would announce various states.

 The notifications were pretty straight forward:
 - Announcing when a person arrived